ardumont/markdown-toc/README.md

 ## Customize

-Currently, you can customize three variable:
+Currently, you can customize three variables:

 * `markdown-toc-header-toc-start`
 * `markdown-toc-header-toc-title`